ceva-ip/DPDFNet/README.md

 How it works:
 - Captures microphone audio in streaming hops.
-- Enhances each hop frame-by-frame with TFLite.
+- Enhances each hop frame-by-frame with ONNX.
 - Displays live noisy vs enhanced spectrograms.
-- Lets you switch playback between raw and enhanced streams.
+- Allows you to control the noise‑reduction level during playback: `0` for the raw stream and `1` for the fully enhanced stream.
+- Enables the use of AGC during playback.

 To change model, edit `MODEL_NAME` near the top of `real_time_demo.py`.